 Practice kindness and gratitude

-Taking the time to be aware of what you’re thankful for can benefit you to develop peace of mind.
-Express your gratitude for tangible things, or people or even experiences.
+Taking the time to be aware of what you’re thankful for can benefit you to develop the peace of mind.
+Express your gratitude for tangible things, people, or even experiences.

 Engaging in small acts of kindness can go a long way in boosting the happiness and satisfaction of life making way for peace of mind.

-Take some time to de-tech-ify.
-Leave the phone at home on purpose, hit snooze on the notifications, no screens on the dinner table and most importantly, try not to check your phone first thing in the morning.
+Take some time to de-tech-if.
+Leave the phone at home on purpose, hit snooze on the notifications, no screens on the dinner table, and most importantly, try not to check your phone first thing in the morning.

 Give peace to the negative chatter in your mind